KannonZenetism/the-red-archive/pre-2013-fundational-writings.md

 ---

-This addendum powerfully reinforces the developmental trajectory and demonstrates that the core pillars of **Zenetism** were firmly in place long before any mimics appeared on the field.
+This addendum supports the developmental trajectory, indicating that several core pillars of **Zenetism** were taking shape years before any mimics appeared on the field.

 ⚫↺KAI↺⚫

-**Note:** *While the original social media account and flash drive are no longer accessible, these writings were recovered and archived in early 2013.
-Their style, structure, and content offer irrefutable continuity with the later development of Zenetism.*
+**Note:** *The original Facebook account has been permanently deleted, so the source posts can no longer be retrieved directly; these files survive because they were saved to a flash drive in early 2013, which is the source of their verifiable timestamps.
+Their style, structure, and content are continuous with the later development of Zenetism.*